 Are you trying to stay just one step ahead of your competitors?
 Or are you trying to be the leader in your industry?
 To lead, you need to be an innovator, not a follower.
 Make sure you’re not just blindly doing what has always been done.

 Take a step back and review your metrics and your actions.
 Doing the wrong things faster is not the solution.
-Understanding Demand Driven MRP can lead to huge success.
+Understanding Demand Driven Material Requirements Planning (DDMRP) can lead to huge success.